informatics-lab/blog/_posts/2015-07-10-tube-strikes-aws-and-more.md

 header: "https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2015-07-10-tube-strikes-aws-docker-and-more/header.jpg"
 ---

-This week I took a trip to London to attend Amazon's [AWSomeDay][awsomeday].
+This week I took a trip to London to attend Amazon's AWSomeDay.
 I took the opportunity to meet with some interesting people and find out about how they make use of technologies we're interested in such as [AWS][aws] and [Docker][docker].
 Despite having to walk miles on foot around the city thanks to a strike on the London Underground I managed to learn a lot.

 ## GoSquared